nimbella/command-sets/vultr/README.md

 ## Requirements

 To run this command set, we need a secret named `vultrApiKey`.
-This can be obtained by following ["This link"](https://docs.ansible.com/ansible/latest/scenario_guides/guide_vultr.html#authentication).
+This can be obtained by following this [guide](https://docs.ansible.com/ansible/latest/scenario_guides/guide_vultr.html#authentication).

 ## Usage